The Seljuk Han of Anatolia

 The outer rings are comprised of a long undecorated corridor on each side, covered by a barrel vault.
 The northern wall is pierced with 7 window slits; the outer wall of the southern wall is blind.
 The rear wall has a slit opening at the end of each outer ring.

 T.M.P.
-Duggan believes that this han was not a hotel or staging area, but rather a permanent Seljuk state archive and treasury building.
+Duggan believes that this han was not used for accommodations of travelers, but was rather a permanent Seljuk state archive and treasury building.
 The elaborate decoration of stone lions' heads in an area destined for animals, the costly stone floor, the presence of candlesticks and oil lamps in a straw-laden area indeed make one question the attribution by Seton Lloyd of the second concentric ring as the stabling area.
-Although Duggan's argument is valid, I would still argue for the use of this han as a staging post, if anything due to the presence of a mosque.
-I would propose that the inner corridor cells held precious goods and travelers, commercial goods were stored in the first concentric ring, and the animals were stabled in the second outer ring.
+Although Duggan's argument is valid, this han was probably used as a staging post, in view of the presence of a mosque.
+It can be considered that precious goods and travelers probably stayed in the inner corridor cells, commercial goods were stored in the first concentric ring, and the animals were stabled in the second outer ring.

 The modern sign outside the han states that it was used as a dervish lodge in post-Seljuk times, and was abandoned during the mid-19th century.
 A local shopkeeper remembers playing in the han as a child, and affirms that the central corridor was covered at that time [sic] which is contrary to what Seton Lloyd recorded in 1958.